cailleanC1C/C1C-Recruitment/docs/ops/Runbook.md

 introduced in the Phase 3/3b rollout.
 Use it during startup verification, routine refresh workflows, and post-change validation.

+Older GitHub Actions deploy runs may display "skipped by same-file supersession" when a newer queued push touches overlapping files; treat this as expected sequencing.

 ## Startup preloader
 1. **Boot:** Render launches the container and the preloader runs before the CoreOps cog registers commands.